-In the interest of keeping all of our loyal patrons informed, I am writing to update you on the impact to the Clayton Center for the Arts operation, schedule and events during the on-going Covid-19 outbreak.
+In the interest of keeping all our loyal subscribers and patrons informed, I am writing to update you on the Clayton Center for the Arts schedule and events.

 I never anticipated we would be announcing our 10th Anniversary, 2020-2021 Season during a world-wide pandemic.
 I hope you have seen, as I have, how important the arts have been to moving us through this difficult time.

 I am pleased that we have been able to keep the arts alive by offering online screenings of Southern Circuit films, National Geographic Live streaming events, readings by Amy Vaughn of Appalachian Ballet and by sharing information on access to museums, virtual events and performances from Knoxville Symphony Orchestra, Broadway stars and offerings by many arts groups.

 I wish I could say we see an end to these uncertain times and are able to announce our final season line-up and go on sale as we typically do.
 Alas that is not the case as I write this.

 The performers are still uncertain on their ability to travel and many are still trying to re-stage shows to comply with social distance while not decreasing the artistic quality of their work.
 Meanwhile, we are trying to determine how the Center can comply with guidelines and what changes we need to make to capacity and seating arrangements, entry/exit processes and pathways, restroom access, concession sales, hand sanitizing and the myriad of other small details we can no longer take for granted.

 This is the reason we will be presenting the season without dates until more details can be solidified.
 Although the schedule is still in flux, it is our intention to find a way to include every one of them at some point in the future, whether this upcoming season or next.
 We anticipate annoucing our season by the end of July.

 Never fear, as we keep saying “It’s only intermission, we will be back!”